-Can taking risperidone make it harder to become pregnant?
+I take risperidone.
+Can it make it harder for me to get pregnant?

 In some women, risperidone might increase the levels of a hormone called prolactin.
-High enough levels of prolactin can stop ovulation, which would prevent pregnancy.
-Your health care provider can test your levels of prolactin if there is concern.
+High levels of prolactin can stop ovulation, which would prevent pregnancy.
+Your healthcare provider can test your levels of prolactin if there is concern.

 I am currently taking risperidone and I am already pregnant.
 Should I stop taking it?

-No, do not stop taking any medication without first talking with your health care provider.
+No, do not stop taking this medication without first talking with your healthcare provider.
 Studies have shown that women with untreated depression during pregnancy might have a greater chance for pregnancy complications.
-Please see the MotherToBaby fact sheet on Depression in Pregnancy (http://mothertobaby.wpengine.com/fact-sheets/depression-pregnancy/) for more information.
+Please see the MotherToBaby fact sheet on Depression in Pregnancy at https://mothertobaby.org/fact-sheets/depression-pregnancy/pdf/ for more information.

 Only you and your provider know your medical history and can best determine whether or not you should stop taking risperidone during pregnancy.
 The benefits of taking risperidone for your specific situation and the potential risks to the baby should be considered before a decision is made.
 If you and your provider decide together that stopping risperidone is right for you, slowly decrease the dose over a period of time to avoid withdrawal symptoms.

-Can taking risperidone during pregnancy cause birth defects or other pregnancy complications?
+Can taking risperidone during pregnancy cause birth defects in my baby?

 Some reports have suggested that risperidone might lead to low birth weight or small babies.
 However, this has not been noticed in all reports, and may involve other factors such as the health of the mother.

 I need to take risperidone throughout my entire pregnancy.
-Will it cause withdrawal symptoms in my baby at birth?
+Will it cause withdrawal symptoms in my baby after birth?

-Risperidone has been found in breast milk in low levels, but it has also been reported to be non-detectable in some samples.
+Risperidone has been found in breast milk in low levels.
 No reports of any long-term harmful effects have been seen in a small number of exposed infants.
 As with any medication taken while breastfeeding, the infant should be closely watched for adverse effects such as sleepiness and poor feeding.
-Be sure to talk to your health care provider about all your choices for breastfeeding.
+Be sure to talk to your healthcare provider about all your breastfeeding questions.

-There are no studies looking at possible risks to a pregnancy when the father uses risperidone.
-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at: http://mothertobaby.wpengine.com/fact-sheets/paternal-exposures-pregnancy/.
+There are no studies looking at possible risks to a pregnancy when a father uses risperidone.
+In general, medications that the father takes do not increase risk to a pregnancy because the father does not share a blood connection with the developing baby.
+However, some men using risperidone may have higher levels of the hormone prolactin, which may interfere with fertility.
+For more general information on a father’s exposures, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.